jgnagy/waylon/README.md

 Toward the end of the file (but before the final `end`), add a line like this:

-    spec.add_dependency "waylon-core", "~> 0.1"
+    spec.add_dependency "waylon-core", "~> 0.2"

+You'll also need to add a few development dependencies:

+    spec.add_development_dependency "pry"
+    spec.add_development_dependency "yard"

 Now you should be able to start development.
 Take a look at `lib/waylon/skills/echo.rb`.
 Delete the `route()` at the beginning of the file and replace it with this:

     route(/^say\s+(.+)/, :do_the_thing)

 This simple route will look for text beginning with "say" and capture any words after it.
-This captured content will be available in `tokens[1]` (or `tokens.last`).
+This captured content will be available in `tokens[0]` (or `tokens.last`).

 Now, we can use this to respond.
 Edit the `do_the_thing` method so it looks like this: